 Some Recycled Runners were still employed in the docks, but Noatla had proposed and passed a bill that put tighter restrictions on them.
 They had to be announced by the AI and monitored now wherever they went, and it required special permission for them to leave the docks or the subterranean areas.

 But after the incident forty years ago, there were still dozens of them missing.
 None of the Order had ever found any trace and the one place they could have gone underground was completely inaccessible to everyone, even Noatla.

 Was this one of those missing ones?
 It was heading up to the main level out of the docks; it wasn’t supposed to be able to do that.
 She had heard no announcement by the AI, and it seemed to be watching her.
 No, not watching, beckoning her to follow.
-It said nothing but there was a definite calling to her.
+It said nothing, but there was a definite calling to her.

 Mimi felt anger bloom inside of her.
 Was this one of the ones that had murdered Leahara and Shandie, and had nearly killed Serah?

-She began walking towards it quickly, as she did, it turned and began walking up the steps of the docks and out towards the streets through what was once Grand Central Station.
+She began walking toward it quickly, and as she did, it turned and began walking up the steps of the docks and out toward the streets through what was once Grand Central Station.
 Mimi felt her heart beating faster, felt her desire to catch up to it and destroy it grow.
 She tried to reach out to it, to shatter its blank mind as they had done to so many of the creatures on that terrible day, but nothing happened.
 It simply kept walking.

 A part of her was telling her to stop, to reach out to her other sisters, not to approach the thing alone.
 A part of her was screaming at her that it was a trap.
 But she felt the deep hunger to catch up to it, to find the others like it and end them all.
 It was a kind of madness in her.
 Her footfalls grew closer together.